Azure Cosmos DB integrated cache - Overview

 - A query cache for queries

 The integrated cache is a read-through, write-through cache with a Least Recently Used (LRU) eviction policy.
 The item cache and query cache share the same capacity within the integrated cache and the LRU eviction policy applies to both.
-In other words, data is evicted from the cache strictly based on when it was least recently used, regardless of whether it's a point read or query.
+Data is evicted from the cache strictly based on when it was least recently used, regardless of whether it's a point read or query.
+The cached data within each node depends on the data that was recently written or read through that specific node.
+If an item or query is cached on one node, it isn't necessarily cached on the others.

 Do you have any feedback about the integrated cache?
 We want to hear it!
 Feel free to share feedback directly with the Azure Cosmos DB engineering team: email@example.com